allianceauth/allianceauth/docs/installation/auth/settings.md

 ### ENABLE_AUTH_XENFORO
 Allow members of the owning corp or alliance to generate accounts on a XenForo install.
 ## Blue Service Setup
-### BLUE_STANDING
-The lowest standings to consider blue.
-Default is 5.0
 ### ENABLE_BLUE_FORUM
 Allow blues of the owning corp or alliance to generate accounts on a Phpbb3 install.
 ### ENABLE_BLUE_JABBER